Skip to main content

 bun build src/index.ts --outfile dist/plugin.js --target bun

-The output must be an ES module with a default export matching the AirnodePlugin interface.
+The output must be an ES module whose default export is an AirnodePlugin (or a factory returning one).

 Example plugins